sinch/ios-call-your-twitter-friends/README.md

 }
 ```

-This request will give us a list of user ID's for the user's friends.
-To get that data in an array and fill the table, replace the `// 2` comment with the following code:
+This request will give us a list of user IDs for the user's friends.
+To organize that data in an array and fill the table, replace the `// 2` comment with the following code:

 ```objective-c
             if ([urlResponse statusCode] == 429) {